Stochastic Dynamics of Incoherent Branched Flow

-The mechanism underlying the formation of BFs can be explained by a geometrical optics approach, whereby local maxima of the random index of refraction can act as lenses.
-As a result caustics can be formed and high wave intensities can be obtained, as originally described in Refs.\cite{kulkarny82,white85}.
-Numerical simulations have shown that indeed the scintillation index (i.e., the relative variance of the intensity fluctuations) can reach values beyond one under such circumstances.
-More recently several authors have used geometrical optics arguments or diffraction integrals in the framework of catastrophe optics \cite{berry80,nye99} to derive the scaling behavior of the dynamics of branched flows \cite{kaplan02,metzger10} and of extreme waves \cite{metzger14,pradas18uniformity}.
+The formation of BFs can be explained using geometrical optics, where local maxima of the random refraction index act as lenses, creating caustics and high wave intensities, as originally described in \cite{kulkarny82,white85}.
+Numerical simulations show that the scintillation index (i.e., the relative variance of the intensity fluctuations) can exceed one in such cases.
+Recent studies have used geometrical optics or diffraction integrals in the framework of catastrophe optics \cite{berry80,nye99} to derive the scaling behavior of BF dynamics \cite{kaplan02,metzger10} and extreme waves \cite{metzger14,pradas18uniformity}.
 Actually, except for some particular theoretical studies \cite{Metzger13,Berry20}, BFs have been essentially treated in the framework of ray caustics, then disregarding coherence or interference effects \cite{heller21}.
 Along this way, experiments have been carried out essentially with coherent waves, such as coherent electron waves \cite{Topinka01}, coherent microwave \cite{Hohmann10,Barkhofen13}, or with coherent laser light \cite{patsyk20}.
 On the other hand, in recent experiments, optical BFs have been studied by using incoherent light sources \cite{patsyk22}, revealing intriguing properties about the role of coherence in the formation and the evolution of BFs, such as coherent interference between the different wave fronts and the sensitivity of BFs to the coherence of the waves.

 Our aim in this Letter is to elaborate a stochastic formulation of BFs by considering an initial random wave function propagating in a random potential.
 Using the paraxial wave (Schr\"odinger) equation as a representative model, we show that interference effects deeply modify the statistical properties of BFs.
 Employing multiscale and stochastic calculus, we derive closed-form equations that give the evolution of the intensity correlation function.
 In particular we describe the evolution of the scintillation index that characterizes the dynamical formation of incoherent BFs.
 We determine that the scintillation index is a function of two dimensionless parameters that we identify and that involve the statistics of the medium and of the initial field.
 The theory of the stochastic dynamics of BFs is validated by accurate numerical simulations, which are found in quantitative agreement with the theory, without using any adjustable parameter.